nortikin/sverchok/docs/nodes/number/formula_interpolate.rst

   interpolation, all control points are automatically sorted so that values of X coordinate are in ascending order.
 So you can specify the control points in any order you see comfortable.

+  When the **Interpolation mode** parameter is set to **Cubic**, then there is a button to toggle the control point type between "smooth" and "sharp".
+By default, all control points are smooth.
 * **Interpolation mode**.
 This defines the interpolation algorithm.
 The available values are **Linear** and **Cubic**.
 The default value is **Cubic**.